Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: Introduction

 \section{Introduction}

 \gls{6G} networks are anticipated to support a diverse set of user requirements and have more complex deployments \cite{1}.
 Traditional network management methods, which are based on manual configurations and human expertise, will face challenges when optimizing and operating such complex networks.
-Furthermore, manual configurations are costly, prone to errors and not scalable \cite{2}. \gls{IDN} management is emerging as a solution to these challenges \cite{1}.
-An intent defines desired outcomes by specifying target metrics without detailing implementation steps to ensure both human comprehension and machine interpretability \cite{0,3}.
-Advances in \gls{NLP} help operators express these intents more effectively.
-This reduces manual work, lowers errors, and speeds up configuration changes and service deployments \cite{3,4}.
+Furthermore, manual configurations are costly, prone to errors and not scalable \cite{1}. \gls{IDN} management is emerging as a solution to the challenges \cite{1}.

-Disaggregated \glspl{RAN}, like Open \gls{RAN} with its layered structure, are well-suited for \gls{IDN} management.
-High-level controllers can interpret operator goals and check if the intent is achievable based on real-time conditions.
-Low-level controllers or functions then create the best network policies to meet these goals.
-This approach improves flexibility, scalability, and decision-making efficiency.

-On the other hand, \gls{GenAI} has led to the rapid advancement of \glspl{LLM} and revolutionized the field of \gls{NLP}.
-As they have an outstanding ability to understand complex human instructions in natural language, \gls{IDN} management is leaning towards \glspl{LLM} instead of using fixed \gls{SLA}-based approaches.
-For example, Dzeparoska et al. have introduced a pipeline that utilizes an \gls{LLM} to process intents into structured and policy-based abstractions, which are next linked with \glspl{API} for execution \cite{7}.
-Also, in our previous work we have introduced an \gls{IDN} management framework that uses \gls{LLM} few-shot learning for intent processing from a human network operator \cite{3}.
-While these works use \glspl{LLM} for intent processing, it can be highly beneficial to introduce \gls{GenAI} not only as an intent processor via \gls{LLM} but also we can take \gls{IDN} management to the next level by introducing \gls{GenAI} solutions in the other two stages namely intent validation and intent execution.